 The Python import statement allows us to import a Python module.
 In turn, A Python module helps us organize and reuse our code.
 In this article, you learn about:

-- How to create modules and organize code in modules
+- How to create modules and organize your code

-- The Python import statement that allows us to import a module or parts of a module
+- The Python import statement that allows us to import (parts of) a module

 - Some best practices when it comes to modules